pernillelorup/FullStack_JavaScript_Flow3/README.md

 <br>

 >## Explain and demonstrate a REST API that implements geo-features, using a relevant geo-library and plain JavaScript
+>## Explain and demonstrate a REST API that implements geo-features, using Mongodb’s geospatial queries and indexes.

 ### Rest endpoint that takes a position and measures distance a user
 ```js